-When Baldur's Gate 3 will be released?
+When will Baldur's Gate 3 be released?

 Why isn't Baldur's Gate 3 created by BioWare?

-The Baldur's Gate series is based on the paper game Dungeons & Dragons.
+The Baldur's Gate series is based on the table-top game Dungeons & Dragons.
 The first two parts of the series were developed by BioWare and released by Interplay Entertainment.
 Due to the publisher's financial problems, its brand rights expired.